 7. Include enough bullet points in each section.

 Each position you've had should be accompanied by no more than five to six bullet points.
 Remember, these hiring managers are scanning your resumes really quickly, so you want to make it easy for them to find and digest the relevant information by consolidating the most important points and putting them first.
 Paragraphs are a big no-no.

 Luckily, you work in a profession where everything can be measured and analyzed, which means it's relatively easy to tell an impressive story of success.
 Think about all the ways your work can be quantified through hard data and then fill your resume with action-packed bullet points that convey the value you've added.

 Also, include goals and metrics that hiring managers can use to compare you against other candidates, and make sure those metrics make sense so you don't confuse the hiring manager.
-Run the metrics by your mom.
+Run the metrics by a family member.
 I'm serious.
-If they make sense to her, then they're all set.
+If they make sense to them, then they're all set.
 If not, then you weren't clear enough and you need to tweak the language.

 - Drove 37% improvement in newsletter clickthrough rates by rewriting sales copy.

 - Grew ecommerce sales 23% in just 6 months by redesigning and A/B testing all landing pages.

 8. Don't forget to add your dates of employment.

 Job hopping isn't the red flag it once was.
 These days, switching jobs is not only necessary for career growth but it's often cited as one of the fastest ways to grow financially, too.